Trust Registration Service (TRS)

 Money Laundering Directives

 The UK government obligations under the Fourth Money Laundering Directive (4MLD) came into effect in June 2017 (see here).
-Amendments to Regulations implementing 5MLD came into force on 10 January 2020.
+Amendments to Regulations implementing 5MLD came into force on 10 January 2020 (effective for due diligence aspects).
 However, so as to allow for further consultation, this did not include changes required to the TRS.
-A government consultation was launched on 24 January 2020, running to 21 February 2020 to consider the knock on changes necessary to the TRS.
+A government consultation was duly launched to consider the knock on changes necessary to the TRS.
 On 15 July 2020, the government published the main responses received and the next steps.
-TRS regulations under 5MLD came into force on 6 October 2020
+TRS regulations under 5MLD came into force on 6 October 2020.

-This article initially reflects 4MLD obligations before considering the impact of 5MLD.
-Draft HMRC Guidance dated 22 November 2017 is also considered.
+This article reflects 4MLD obligations and the impact of 5MLD.
+Draft HMRC Guidance dated 22 November 2017 is also reflected.
 There appears to be no published final guidance.
 This internal HMRC manual was published in May 2021 and covers off the TRS.